chandanasy/LoveLetterAnalysis/README.md

 - `static/`: Contains static assets used by the web application.
 - `templates/`: Contains HTML templates for rendering the web application.

+## Contributing

+If you'd like to contribute to the LoveLetterAnalysis project, please fork the repository and issue a pull request with your proposed changes.